duke-malaria-collaboratory/DiscovR/_episodes/06-conclusion.md

 We are always monitoring the following address: discovr.workshop@gmail.com

+Here are our personal emails:
-You can also email Christine: christine.markwalter@duke.edu
+- Christine: christine.markwalter@duke.edu
+- Emmah: kimachasnr@gmail.com

 > ## What to include when asking for help
 > 1. A brief summary of what you are trying to accomplish (your ultimate goal, distilled into one specific question).